Forever Care

 I'm allowed to brush the top of her head and scratch her back.
 But not her chin/chest, and nowhere near her face or feet.
 Oh well, I'm patient and we'll get there.

 Nikki has arthritis treated with Gabapentin, MSM/glucosamine/chondroitin supplement and a top-up of Antinol to cover all bases available.
-So with unpredictable biting behaviour and bad arthritis and turning 15 this year, Nikki has been retired into care.
+So with unpredictable biting behaviour and bad arthritis, Nikki has been retired into care.
 She really gets along with her buddies too so all in all she's quite pleased to be here.
 Spoilt rotten.

 Nikki has arthritis treated with Gabapentin, MSM/glucosamine/chondroitin supplement and a top-up of Antinol to cover all bases available.
-So with unpredictable biting behaviour and bad arthritis and turning 15 this year, Nikki has been retired into care.
+So with unpredictable biting behaviour and bad arthritis, Nikki has been retired into care.
 She really gets along with her buddies too so all in all she's quite pleased to be here.
 Spoilt rotten.

 ╰⊰✿´ ╰⊰✿´╰⊰✿´╰⊰✿´╰⊰✿´╰⊰✿´